 Blueberry Oat Bars (GF)

-People eat with their eyes first, I tell my boyfriend, using this line every time something comes out of the oven that doesn't meet my definition of "cookbook cover."
-Presentation is everything
+/People eat with their eyes first, I tell my boyfriend, using this line every time something comes out of the oven that doesn't meet my definition of "cookbook cover."
+Presentation is everything.

-he reminds me, digging a fork into whatever dessert I have dismissed.
+Taste matters, too, he reminds me, digging a fork into whatever dessert I have dismissed.
 And he is right.

 Since the coffee cake revelation of last year, my goal has been to soften my ideas of perfection.
 More recipes have been shared and fewer have been hidden from view.
 This approach hasn't been without its challenges, though.
 I still feel the uncertainty of whether something is exceptional enough to bring into your kitchen.
 Know your audience, I tell my students.
 How well do I know mine?